President: Paul James

 Membership: Allen Hunt

-We meet on the first Tuesday of each month at 6:30 pm at the Thomas Nelson Community College - Moore Hall.
+We meet on the first Tuesday of each month at 6:30 pm at the Virginia Peninsula Community College (Formerly TNCC) - Moore Hall.

 A Message from our President